KAZABANA/PR-PL/README.md

-A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for Cross-Subject Cross-Session EEG-Based Emotion Recognition
+PR-PL: A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for EEG-Based Emotion Recognition
 =
 * A Pytorch implementation of our paper "A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for Cross-Subject Cross-Session EEG-Based Emotion Recognition".<br>
 * [arxiv](https://arxiv.org/abs/2202.06509)